jeremy379/famous-interactive-laradock/README.md

         + laradock-5.6
         + laradock-7.1

-   - Once Laradock is installed, go the the Laradock directory and copy/rename env-example
+   - Once Laradock is installed, go the the Laradock directory and copy/rename env-example:

          cp env-example .env

    - Update this .env file with the right PHP version you want.
-Also, you may need to update the default port if you have conflicts with your current installation:
+   Also, you may need to update the default ports if you have conflicts with your current installation:

-        - MYSQL_PORT=3306
+        MYSQL_PORT=3306
-        - NGINX_HOST_HTTP_PORT=80
+        NGINX_HOST_HTTP_PORT=80
-        - NGINX_HOST_HTTPS_PORT=443
+        NGINX_HOST_HTTPS_PORT=443

    - Add the alias if you have a .aliases file in your home directory: